-DEFRA is due to launch its Resources and Waste Strategy, following the Chancellor's budget statement in November.
+DEFRA launched its Resources and Waste Strategy in December 2018, following the Chancellor's budget statement in November.
 It is expected to include significant reform of packaging regulations and the announcement of a "plastics tax".
 The strategy will have five 'pillars':